joboswd/wp-boilerplate/readme.md

 ## Getting started
 * Run 'npm install' to install dependencies.
 * You may change the html5blank folder name from 'yourtheme' to your preferred name.
 Change the theme image in the admin as well.
 Please take note that if you change it, please update **Gruntfile.js** according to your changes.
 * You may change the theme css from 'yourtheme.css' to your preferred name.
-Please take note that if you change it, please update **Gruntfile.js** according to your changes.
+Please take note that if you change it, update **Gruntfile.js** according to your changes.

 ## Features